k0staa/Code-Addict-Repos/flutter-spring-kotlin-web/flutter-gui/README.md

 The project is multi-platform, but I didn't focus on running it on iOS and Android, so there is no configuration or manual for it.

+You can find more details in my blog post [Code-Addict](http://code-addict.pl/flutter-spring-kotlin-web/)

 ## Running project
 ### Running using Flutter installed on your OS.
 To run the project you should first install Flutter using [this](https://flutter.dev/docs/get-started/install) instructions.
-From Flutter version > 2.0 Web is available in stable but before that you need to choose `beta` version of Flutter because Web was only available in beta:
+From Flutter 2 web is available in `stable` version but before that you need to choose `beta` version of Flutter.
+If you are using older version you need to do some extra steps.
+First choose `beta` version:
 ```
  flutter channel beta
  ```